-Word error rate (WER) is a common metric of the performance of an automatic speech recognition system.
-This value indicates the percentage of words that were incorrectly predicted.
-The lower the value, the better the performance of the ASR system with a WER of 0 being a perfect score.
+Word Information Lost rate is a metric of the performance of an automatic speech recognition system.
+This value indicates the percentage of characters that were incorrectly predicted.
+The lower the value, the better the performance of the ASR system with a Word Information Lost rate of 0 being a perfect score.

-- predictions¶ (Union[str, List[str]]) Transcription(s) to score as a string or list of strings - references (Union[str, List[str]]) Reference(s) for each speech input as a string or list of strings - concatenate\texts (Optional[bool]) Whether to concatenate all input texts or compute WER iteratively This argument is deprecated in v0.6 and it will be removed in v0.7.
+- preds [ (Union[str, List[str]]) Transcription(s) to score as a string or list of strings - target (Union[str, List[str]]) Reference(s) for each speech input as a string or list of strings word\information\preserved [func]